California Severance Pay Attorneys

 Who We Are

 Severance Lawyers is a team of employment law experts based in California who specialize in severance pay.
-We have assisted numerous clients nationwide in assessing their severance agreements and securing just compensation through negotiation.
+We have assisted numerous clients in assessing their severance agreements and securing just compensation through negotiation.
 Upon contacting us, we will thoroughly evaluate your agreement and provide you with a comprehensive list of factors to consider, along with recommendations, within 24 hours.
 This will ensure that you have a clear understanding of the terms your employer is presenting.

 You have two options for responding to your employer: you can do it yourself or hire one of our lawyers to negotiate for you.
 If you decide to hire us, our California severance pay lawyers will work hard to get you better terms and a higher severance pay amount.
 To schedule a consultation, please call (800) 466-5015.